BhattSoham/RISCV-HDP/week2/task5/README.md

 i.
 Verify all the C code (Counter, Matrix multiplication, ALU) using the RISC-V compiler and Spike ISA simulator.

 ii.
-Measure the CPU performance of all the abovementioned programs using RISC-V disassembler.
+Measure the CPU performance of all the abovementioned programs using the RISC-V disassembler.

 ## VERIFY ALL THE C CODES (COUNTER, MATRIX MULTIPLICATION, ALU) USING THE RISC-V COMPILER AND SPIKE ISA SIMULATOR ##